Byron Buxton Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks fifth in MLB.
+- The pitching staff for the Red Sox has a collective 9.5 K/9, the sixth-best in MLB.

-- The Red Sox have a 4.92 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Red Sox have a 5.20 team ERA that ranks 24th across all league pitching staffs.

-- Red Sox pitchers combine to rank 24th in baseball in home runs surrendered (25 total, 1.4 per game).
+- The Red Sox give up the fourth-most home runs in baseball (28 total, 1.5 per game).

-- The Red Sox will send Kluber (0-3) to make his fourth start of the season.
-He is 0-3 with a 6.92 ERA and 13 strikeouts through 13 2/3 innings pitched.
+- Houck (2-0 with a 4.50 ERA and 15 strikeouts in 14 2/3 innings pitched) gets the start for the Red Sox, his fourth of the season.

-- In his last time out -- out of the bullpen on Tuesday -- the right-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.
+- In his last appearance -- out of the bullpen on Wednesday -- the right-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.

-- The 37-year-old has a 6.92 ERA and 9 strikeouts per nine innings across three games this season, while allowing a batting average of .255 to his opponents.
+- The 26-year-old has amassed an ERA of 4.50, with 9.6 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.